ReachableCEO/StartupStarterPackage/src/ProductPlan/Design-Security.md

   - ::Guest: Visitor to the site is not logged in, can post messages anonymously
   - ::RegisteredUser: User is logged in, has permissions for X, Y, and Z
   - ::Administrator: Permission to change anything, even on behalf of other regular users
-- ::Each action (information display or change) requires that the user has a role with proper permissions
+- ::Each action (./information display or change.md) requires that the user has a role with proper permissions
 - ::Compromised or abused accounts can be quickly disabled by administrators.
 - ::Administrators can review user permissions
 - ::Administrators can audit all accesses and changes
-- ::All communications with the user are encrypted (e.g., SSL)
+- ::All communications with the user are encrypted (./e.g., SSL.md)
-- ::Some communications with the user (e.g., the username and password) are encrypted (e.g., SSL)
+- ::Some communications with the user (e.g., the username and password) are encrypted (./e.g., SSL.md)
 - ::Sessions are tied to a particular client IP-address so that stolen cookies cannot be used.
 - ::Session cookies are long random strings that cannot be guessed.